cherch173/boomtown/README.md

 The 2.0 version of the game will run for a facsimile period elapsing when one player **scores 5 goals**.
 Aka first to 5 goals = winner, winner chicken dinner...

-To PLAY AGAIN simply just click the FACE OFF Button which will reset the game.
+To PLAY AGAIN simply just enter Command+R which will reset the game.

 ***
 ***